Jidaimono: Overview

 Though jidaimono almost always take place in the distant past, they often were intended to make reference to contemporary events.
 For much of the Edo period, the depiction of contemporary events, in particular, depictions of the shōguns and criticism of the Tokugawa shogunate, were strictly banned.
 As a result, plays were designed to use historical or literary references as metaphors for current events.
 The famous play Kanadehon Chūshingura, also known as the tale of the forty-seven rōnin, is one example; though the actual forty-seven rōnin and the events surrounding their attempts at revenge for their lord took place in the early 18th century, only a few decades before the play debuted, it was depicted onstage as taking place in the 14th century, with the names of all the principal figures involved being changed.

 In many other plays, the Minamoto, from whom the Tokugawa shōguns claimed descent, were used to represent the shogunate.
 The Taira clan, who lost the Genpei War to the Minamoto clan in the 1180s, commonly were represented as oppressed or wronged, and symbolized the playwrights' (and perhaps the actors') criticisms of the Tokugawa government.
 Yoshitsune Senbon Zakura is one example of this, as is "Battles of Coxinga, which tells of the Ming Dynasty loyalist Coxinga who fought against the Qing Dynasty in the late 17th century.

-Generally speaking, many of the most flamboyant and bombastic kabuki plays are jidaimono, as they tend to feature over-the-top representations of samurai heroes and villains, kami, and some of the most famous figures in Japanese history.
+Generally speaking, many of the most flamboyant kabuki plays are jidaimono, as they tend to feature over-the-top representations of samurai heroes and villains, kami, and some of the most famous figures in Japanese history.
 Commoners, the protagonists of sewamono, by contrast, are usually portrayed fairly plainly.
 However, both samurai, courtesans, and geisha also appear in sewamono, often with elaborate costumes and appearances.